5l1v3r1/learning_for_oscp/basics/SNMP/snmp_enumeration.md

 As pen-testers, we have seen misconfigured SNMP devices which allow us to read the configuration, get important information, and even have a privilege to modify the configuration.

 ## onesixtyone
-The **onesixtyone** tool can be used
+The **onesixtyone** tool can be used as a SNMP scanner
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk3MTczMDkyLC0yMDkyNjY2NzM3LDg0OD
+eyJoaXN0b3J5IjpbLTIwODY4NDg0NjcsLTIwOTI2NjY3MzcsOD
-EwMDIxNCwxOTcwODM3NjM3LC0xMjU1MDQxNjhdfQ==
+Q4MTAwMjE0LDE5NzA4Mzc2MzcsLTEyNTUwNDE2OF19
 -->